bruceravel/demeter/documentation/Artemis/startup/main.rst

   directly with :demeter:`ifeffit`, :demeter:`larch`, or the plotting backend.

-- The status bar buffer contains a record of every message sent the status bar in the main window as well as those messages displayed in the status bars of other windows in :demeter:`artemis`.
+- The `status bar buffer <../monitor.html#the-status-buffer>`_ contains a record of nearly every message sent the status bar in the main window as well as those messages displayed in the status bars of other windows in :demeter:`artemis`.
 All messages are time stamped.

 - The :guilabel:`Show Ifeffit` menu will cause :demeter:`ifeffit` to
   display detailed information in the command buffer about the